 Once an individual identifies their goals and beneficiaries, they can begin creating the documents that form an estate plan.
 For most people, this will include crafting a will.
 A will functions only after a person’s death to inform the probate court about the decedent’s wishes.
 Ensuring that a will contains the proper components under California Probate Code § 6110 is one way in which a lawyer could help.

 Estate planning could also involve a business succession plan.
 For company owners or those with substantial stock holdings, these plans could arrange for a transfer to an heir, instruct a board of directors, or mandate the sale of a company.
-A Rosemead attorney could help someone determine what to include in their estate plan.
+An Orange County attorney could help someone determine what to include in their estate plan.

-Contact a Rosemead County Estate Planning Attorney Today
+Contact an Orange County County Estate Planning Attorney Today